takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 RUN apk add git
 {% endhighlight %}

-In this case every step after change will be re-built.
+In this case every step after the change will be re-built.
 Which means that the steps to install curl, vim and git will be run from scratch, no caching will be available beyond the point where the change occured.

 #### Dangling images